Safeguarding Your Cloud

 The Menace of Disgruntled Employees

 Disgruntled employees pose a unique challenge in cloud security.
-When individuals within your organization harbor ill intentions, they can exploit their insider access to compromise sensitive data or disrupt operations.
+When individuals within your organization have ill intentions, they can exploit their insider access to compromise sensitive data or disrupt operations.

 Effective access control and continuous monitoring are essential in mitigating these threats.
 Regularly reviewing permissions and access rights can help identify and address potential issues before they escalate.